 Every once in a while, I can appreciate a formulaic Hollywood story, if it offers up enough charm to make the predictability palatable.
 School of Rock is such a movie – almost.

-All this sounds like a perfectly dreadful movie, except that Black is an agreeable presence, the film has a soft tweedy look to it, and the young actors cast to play his students are great.
+All this sounds like a perfectly dreadful movie, except that Black is an agreeable presence, the film has a soft, tweedy look to it, and the young actors cast as Dewey's students are great.
 Kudos to the casting directors.
 It's not easy to cast kids, and the gang they came up with is perfect.

 Joan Cusack also shines as the school's high-strung principal with a taste for Stevie Nicks.
-It's rather nice that at least the film doesn't make her character hook up with Black, but Mike White's story otherwise adheres so closely to Hollywood formula that I felt he could have gotten away with a little more subversiveness, and unwisely chose not to.
+It's rather nice that at least the film doesn't make her character hook up with Black, but White's story otherwise adheres so closely to Hollywood formula that I wish he sneaked in a little more subversiveness.
 This is, after all, the guy who wrote and starred in the disturbing Chuck & Buck.
-(By the way, not only is his own character underwritten, but talented cult comic Sarah Silverman is wasted in a simplistic role as White's castrating bitch girlfriend.)
+(By the way, not only is White's own character underwritten, but talented cult comic Sarah Silverman is wasted in a simplistic role as his castrating bitch girlfriend.)
 Oh well.